poinck/weo/README.md

 **watch episode of:**
 `weo` is a very simple video-podcast-script to watch the last episode of a RSS-feed with video-content using *`mpv`*.

-*New (2021): List episodes of a feed and configure custom names.
+*New (2021): List episodes of a feed, configure custom names and url_templates if your local news provide cannot provide current RSS feeds.
 See 'Usage'.*

 *Attention: Direct YT-Channel support is depricated now.
 Get RSS-Feed of YT-Channels instead.*